example42/psick/docs/docker.md

 Dockerize a role entirely based on tp defines for one or multiple OS Docker images.

-In this approach, Puppet is executed on your local machine, you might need root privileges to set file permissions.
+In this approach, Puppet is executed on our local machine, we might need root privileges to set file permissions.

     fab docker.tp_build_role

 The above command uses the data in hieradata/role/docker_tp_build.yaml

+To specify a different role to build for:

     fab docker.tp_build_role:webserver
     bin/docker_tp_build_role.sh webserver

-The default commands:

-    fab docker.tp_build_role:webserver
-    bin/docker_tp_build_role.sh webserver

 #### Using tp::rocker (WIP)

-To build an image with Rocker, without leaving traces of Puppet inside the image, you can run the following command.
+To build an image with Rocker, without leaving traces of Puppet inside the image, we can run the following command.

 Data used for the image is in hieradata/role/$puppetrole.yaml